 - Select "Start Setup" and enter in your SSID (Wireless network name) and Password.

-- Only touch the other settings if you are instructed to by support, or you are knowledgeable about networking.
+- Only touch the other settings if you are instructed to by support, or if you are knowledgeable about networking and need some advanced configuration.

 - Click "Generate configuration file", and a file named 'network.yaml' will be downloaded to your computer.